-Ranked choice voting (RCV) describes voting systems that allow voters to rank candidates in order of preference, and then uses those rankings to elect candidates able to combine strong first choice support with the ability to earn second and third choice support.
+Ranked choice voting (RCV) describes voting systems that allow voters to rank candidates in order of preference, and then uses those rankings to elect candidates who best represent their constituents.

-How the votes are counted depends on whether RCV is used to elect a single office, like a mayor or governor, or if it is used to elect more than one position at once, like for a city council or state legislature or for Congress in a multi-winner district.
+How the votes are counted depends on whether RCV is used to elect a single office, like a mayor or governor, or whether it is used to elect more than one position at once, like an at-large city council or a state legislature elected in a multi-winner district.

-For a single office, like for a mayor or governor, RCV helps to elect a candidate more reflective of a majority of voters in a single election even when several viable candidates are in the race.
-It does this by counting the votes in rounds:
+For a single office, like for a mayor or governor, RCV helps to elect a candidate who reflects a majority of voters in a single election even when several viable candidates are in the race.
+It does this by counting the votes in rounds.

-Voters get to rank candidates in order of choice.
-If a candidate receives more than half of the first choices, they win, just like any other election.
-If not, the candidate with the fewest votes is eliminated, and voters who picked that candidate as ‘number 1’ will have their votes count for their next choice.
+Voters pick a first-choice candidate and have the option to rank backup candidates in order of their choice: second, third, and so on.
+If a candidate receives more than half of the first choices, that candidate wins, just like in any other election.
+However, if there is no majority winner after counting first choices, the race is decided by an "instant runoff."
+The candidate with the fewest votes is eliminated, and voters who picked that candidate as ‘number 1’ will have their votes count for their next choice.
 This process continues until a candidate wins with more than half of the votes.
 This video demonstrates the process: